thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 ## Configuration files for child devices

 To manage configuration files for child-devices the `c8y_configuration_plugin` supports two aspects:
+1) **Associating with cloud's child-device twin**<br/>
-1) Allowing to associate a configuration file with a cloud's child-device twin
+Allowing to associate a configuration file with a cloud's child-device twin
+2) **Filetransfer from/to external device**<br/>
-2) Allowing to consume/provide a configuration file from/to an external device via network
+Allowing to consume/provide a configuration file from/to an external device via network

-**Details to Aspect 1: Associating to cloud's child-device twin**
+**Details to Aspect 1: Associating with cloud's child-device twin**

 For aspect (1) the plugin provides the field `childid` for all records in the `c8y_configuration_plugin` configuration (reference to section 'Configuration' above).
 That field is interpreted as unique child-device id and the plugin associates the record's configuration file with corresponding cloud's child-device twin.
 If not provided the configuration file is associated with cloud's thin-edge device twin.